YINI-lang/YINI-spec/YINI-Specification.md

 | C-Triple-Quoted        | `C"""..."""` or `c"""..."""` | ✅ Yes | ✅ Yes  | ❌ No             | Multi-line with escapes              | Python triple-quote     |

 ### 6.1.
 Raw Strings (R-Strings)
-A Raw string is enclosed in either single quotes (`'...'`) or double quotes (`"..."`).
+A raw string is enclosed in either single quotes (`'...'`) or double quotes (`"..."`).

-Because Raw strings do not interpret escape sequences, the delimiter quote character cannot appear inside the string content.
+Raw strings do not interpret escape sequences, backslashes (`\`) are treated as ordinary characters.

 To include a single quote, use double quotes as the delimiter.
 To include a double quote, use single quotes as the delimiter.

 Raw strings MUST NOT contain line breaks.
 For multi-line raw text, use a Triple-Quoted String.